KathyReid/osdc-2015-presentation/transcript.md

 - [ ] Insert slides here from the different skill trees found in games

 Just like these different character classes, you have to have a defined plan - a skill tree - in order to level up.
+Skill trees articulate which specialisations, groups of specialisations - and importantly - dependencies - you have to have in order to 'unlock' or achieve higher levels - or in our case - more senior roles.

+## Classes within open source

+So, putting some of these tools together, let's explore what skill trees might look like for different types of roles in open source.